The term wind is used to describe.......

 - Wriggle especially when lying flat

-- Grimacing and screwing up face or painful facial expressions
+- Grimacing and screwing up their face or painful facial expressions

 - Pulling up the legs and crying